usdevs/laundry-pi/autoupdate/README.md

 The intended usage is:
 `python3 runner.py firebasePush.py main`

-## main routine
+## Main routine
 This can be any routine that frequently checks for `.flag` and terminates once it is set.

 ## Notes
 I can't quite figure out how to robustly do dynamic imports . ^ .

-Runner.py currently only works when it is in the same parent directory as the main routine.
+runner.py currently only works when it is in the same parent directory as the main routine.